 The Bureau of Labor Statistics says there will be job growth of about 9 percent for bookkeepers and other financial clerks (According to BLS According to the BLS, as of May 2019).
 While there may be more jobs, the competition will increase as more people enter the field.

 If you’re thinking about careers in business, an associate’s degree in business may seem like a good idea.
-A certificate in computerized accounting could also give you great job opportunities in less time.
+A certificate in Business Administration could also give you great job opportunities in less time.
 Demand for people with these specific skills is going to keep increasing.
 You’re asking, “What is computerized accounting?”
 Your next question is whether it’s the right choice for you.
 This guide is here to answer these questions and more.

 What is Computerized Accounting?